(Adds CAAM official’s comments)

 By Lusha Zhang and Norihiko Shirouzu

-Vehicle sales in China have been rebounding since June, but CAAM officials remained cautious over full-year growth, pointing to underlying challenges in the market, which saw a slow start to the year due to tax incentives on smaller-engined cars being phased out.
+Xu ascribed the slower-than-expected growth this year, as well as his forecast for next year to underlying challenges in the market, which saw a slow start to the year due to tax incentives on smaller-engine cars being phased out.

-NEV sales through October totalled about 490,000 vehicles, up 45.4 percent from a year earlier.
+NEV sales in the January-November period totalled 609,000 vehicles, up 51.4 percent from the same period a year ago.

-The association expects automakers to sell 700,000 NEVs this year, which refer to all-electric battery vehicles as well as plug-in petrol-electric hybrids.
+NEVs refer to all-electric battery vehicles and plug-in petrol-electric hybrids.

-The country has set strict quotas for NEVs which automakers must meet by 2019, a move that is prompting a flurry of electric car deals and new launches of electric and hybrid models as firms look to ensure they do not fall short.
-(Reporting by Norihiko Shirouzu; Editing by Gopakumar Warrier)
+China’s policymakers have set strict production and sales quotas for NEVs which automakers must meet starting in 2019, a move that is prompting a flurry of electric car deals and new launches of electric and hybrid models as firms scramble to ensure they do not fall short.
+(Reporting By Norihiko Shirouzu; Editing by Subhranshu Sahu and Sunil Nair)